We're located on the NW corner of the intersection of York Street and Adelaide Street West.

-We are currently implementing the Ask for Angela program at all of our locations.
 Should you ever find yourself in an uncomfortable or unsafe situation at The Drake, please notify one of our team members immediately.
 Our goal at all times is to create a safe environment.
 We are here to help, should you require situational intervention or assistance getting home safely.

 For further questions about our policies and procedures or for more information on our industry sessions, please contact email@example.com.

 I heard that Drake is expanding!
 Where are your new properties?

 We're so excited to continue to grow our West Queen West brand into new neighbourhoods.
 Our first property, The Drake Hotel, serves as our Drake HQ- it’s always open and is your very own hotbed for culture.
 Drake Devonshire Inn, our newest property, is the perfect escape located in Wellington, Prince Edward County.
 Next on the horizon is the Drake Commissary, a bakery, larder and bar in Toronto's Lower Junction neighbourhood, opening in the spring of 2017.